tezos-checker/checker/README.md

 # Checker

+Checker is an in-development robocoin system for the Tezos blockchain, and is a project supported by Nomadic Labs, Tweag and TZ Connect Berlin.

+*The code within is currently unverified and unaudited, and is made publicly available only for exploration purposes.
+You should not use it for anything serious.*

 * Technical document can be found [here](https://hackmd.io/teMO2x9PRRy1iTBtrSMBvA?view).
 * The source code lives in the [src](./src) folder.
 * The tests live in the [tests](./tests) folder.